Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

 ## Colours
-Another of REH’s favourite descriptive techniques is the use of vivid colours.
+Another of Howard’s favourite descriptive techniques is the use of vivid colours.
 > “A shuddering, white-faced dawn crept over the black hills to shiver above the red shambles that had been the village of Bogonda.” - Wings in the Night, 1933

 *Black* was one of the most common adjectives used in Howard's stories.